0llipu/FirstWebPage/WS12/readme.md

-This is a test for javascript.
+This is a test for javascript with basic websites.